Sarctiann/srepl/README.md

 ---

-### The objective of this project is to create a new replica for Vlang that meets the following features:
+### The objective of this project is to create a new REPL for Vlang that meets the following features:

 * [Colored Code Highlighting](#Colored-Code-Highlighting)
 * [Overwrite Mode](#Overwrite-Mode)